Young children can develop their gross motor skills through play and exploration.

 With bats and rackets, they can learn to hit, dribble, bounce and roll balls.

-You can improvise and play movement games with whatever rackets and bats you already have at home – even if they are for adults – such as dribbling a bean bag with a hockey stick.
+You can improvise and play movement games using any rackets or bats you already have at home — even if they’re adult-sized — such as dribbling a bean bag with a hockey stick.

 3. Bikes and Scooters